 A family business that is already in its 7th generation, the Machhaus Brand Store is managed by Christian Firnkes, his wife Rocio Machhaus-Firnkes and father in law, Philipp.
-The Machhaus family business is one of the longest standing family businesses in Boppard that proudly sell proud German souvenirs such as cuckoo clocks, beer steins, music boxes and hummel figurines.
-Walking around the store you can still find antique pieces from Rocios’ grandfather’s time.
+The Machhaus family business is one of the longest standing family businesses in Boppard.
+Here, you can purchase German souvenirs such as cuckoo clocks, beer steins, music boxes and hummel figurines.
+The store even stocks antique pieces from Rocios’ grandfather’s time.

-In 1990, Rocio’s father Philip decided to indulge his interest in wine by opening a wine depot that would gather and offer fine regional wines to locals and tourists.
-The wine depot, a first for the region, was initially called Loreley Wein Cabinet, but was later renamed to Vineum.
-They started to attract the attention of local wine producers and soon they were renowned for selling the finest Rhine valley wines and introducing tourists to the world of German wine production.
-Today Christian and his family are the foremost wine connoisseurs offering daily wine tastings in their wine shop in Kronengasse street, Boppard.
-We’ve asked Christian to share more about the German wine industry and why German wines are among the most popular European wines in Europe and the world.
+In 1990, Rocio’s father Philip decided to indulge his interest in wine by opening a wine depot to offer fine regional wines to locals and tourists.
+Vineum became the name of the wine depot which was a first for the region.
+They started to attract the attention of local wine producers and soon became renowned for selling the finest Rhine valley wines and introducing tourists to the world of German wine production.
+Christian and his family of wine connoisseurs offer daily wine tastings in their wine shop, which is located in Kronengasse street, Boppard.

-Riesling and Pinot Noir are among the most common wines that are produced in and exported from Germany.
+Germany’s most commonly produced and exported wines are Riesling and Pinot Noir.
 These two varietals truly reflect the soil in which they grow.
-Every single Riesling and Pinot Noir has a different taste and character and we have the Romans to thank for that!
-The Rhine hillsides they chose for producing wine are slate-rich and offer light, fine-grained soil that’s best for producing crisp wines with noticeable acidity.
-That, combined with the perfect mix of sun and rain and some cold German nights give German Riesling the special sharpness that makes it a favourite worldwide.
+Every single Riesling and Pinot Noir has a different taste and character.
+The Rhine hillsides are slate-rich and offer light, fine-grained soil.
+This soil is best for producing crisp wines with noticeable acidity.
+That, combined with the perfect mix of sun, rain and some cold German nights give German Riesling the special sharpness that makes it a favourite worldwide.

-Ice wines are traditionally harvested and commercially produced in countries such as Canada, the USA and Japan, but German ice wines are always a first for international travellers.
-In the 1700s, Eiswein was first produced in Germany, and today this wine-making technique extends to other European countries like Italy, Spain, Switzerland, Denmark, Austria and the Czech Republic.
-Europe is the continent that produces the most ice wine in the world.
-Most ice wines in our region are produced from Silvaner and Riesling grapes.
-These grape varieties have thicker skins and are therefore better protected against any weather conditions that might damage the berries.
+Countries such as Canada, the USA and Japan traditionally harvest and commercially produce ice wine.
+However, German ice wines are always a first for international travellers.
+Eiswein was first produced in Germany in the 1700s.
+Today, this wine-making technique extends to other European countries like Italy, Spain, Switzerland, Denmark, Austria and the Czech Republic.
+Europe is the continent that produces the most ice wine in the world!

-There are essentially three periods of harvesting throughout the year: August to September, September to October, and October to November for other varieties.
+There are three periods of harvesting throughout the year: August to September, September to October, and October to November.
 The conditions required for making ice wine normally occur between the end of December and mid-January.
-The grapes are literally dried to a raisin-like consistency, which results in a very high relation of natural fruit sugar to water.
+The grapes are dried to a raisin-like consistency, which then results in a very high relation of natural fruit sugar to water.

 Winemakers have a very narrow time frame to harvest grapes for ice wine.
-According to German wine law grapes have to freeze naturally on the vine before being picked for the fermentation processes to start.
-Because the temperature has to be lower than -7°C during the entire harvesting process it is usually the case that they have to harvest throughout the night to bring the grapes back to the winery before dawn and begin processing them while they are still frozen.
-The grapes are handpicked in order to get a selection of the best grapes for this wine; the timing and selection has to be perfect!
+In accordance with German wine law, grapes have to freeze naturally on the vine before being picked for the fermentation processes.
+Winemakers usually have to harvest throughout the night to bring the grapes back to the winery before dawn.
+The reason for this is that they need to start processing them while they are still frozen.
+The grapes are handpicked in order to get a selection of the best grapes; both the timing and selection have to be perfect!